oric-software/OricExplorer/README.md

 ## Packaging

-The "Installer" subdirectory of the Oric Explorer source contains installation scripts meant to be used with NSIS (The Nullsoft Scriptable Install System, an open-source system to create WIndows installation programs available from http://nsis.sourceforge.net).
+The "Installer" subdirectory of the Oric Explorer source contains installation scripts meant to be used with NSIS (The Nullsoft Scriptable Install System, an open-source system to create Windows installation programs available from http://nsis.sourceforge.net).

 However, these scripts are currently unfinished and will NOT work as expected.
 Specifically, in the main installation script (OricExplorerInstaller.nsi):